nissan-ajith-padmakumar/style-guide/javascript/coding-convensions/variable-naming-convensions.md

 Group all your `const`s and then group all your `let`s.

-{% hint style="warning" %}
-Why?
+> Why?
 This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.
-{% endhint %}

 ```javascript
 // bad